frarixeddu555/WS2812_LED/README.md

 The issue has been solved.

-The AC/DC adapter doesn't work properly and caused an 8.6V output from the 5V pinout of my board.
+The AC/DC adapter didn't work properly and caused an 8.6V output from the 5V pinout of my board.

-I solved changing with another AC/DC adaptor.
+I solved using another AC/DC adaptor.